py-why/EconML/doc/spec/estimation/dml.rst

 - **What if I want confidence intervals?**

-    For valid confidence intervals use the :py:class:`~econml.dml.LinearDMLCateEstimator` if the number of features :math:`X`, that you want to use for heterogeneity are small compared to the number of samples that you have.
-If the number of features is comparable to the number of samples, then use :py:class:`~econml.dml.SparseLinearDMLCateEstimator`. e.g.::
+    For valid confidence intervals use the :class:`.LinearDMLCateEstimator` if the number of features :math:`X`, that you want to use for heterogeneity are small compared to the number of samples that you have.
+If the number of features is comparable to the number of samples, then use :class:`.SparseLinearDMLCateEstimator`. e.g.::

         from econml.dml import LinearDMLCateEstimator